How To Free Up Storage Space On Samsung Galaxy S21/S21+

-We use our phones for so many things, but it takes just a bit of time to find ourselves with a device that’s cluttered with all kinds of things, from photos and videos to apps we no longer use.
-When that happens, the phone slows down, and we may see the message saying there is not enough storage space way too often.
+Our phones have become so important in our daily lives as we use them for work, school, leisure, etc. Before you know it, you find yourself with a device cluttered with all kinds of photos and videos to apps we no longer use.
+When that happens, the phone slows down and we may see a message saying there is insufficient storage space.
 If you’re wondering how to free up storage space on your Samsung Galaxy S21/S21+, keep reading.
-We are going to share some tips that will help you clear out the mess.
+We will share some tips to help you clear out the mess.

-Steps to free up storage space on Samsung Galaxy S21/S21+
+Steps to free up storage space on your Samsung Galaxy S21/S21+

-When there is not enough storage space, it’s time for some decluttering.
-The whole process involves the removal of apps and files, and it is not particularly fun.
+When you start getting the alert message saying insufficient storage space, it’s time for decluttering.
+The whole process involves the removal of apps and files, which is not particularly fun.
 But the result is what’s important.
 So, let’s jump right in.

-- Remove the apps you no longer use this is a great place to start.
-Take some time to browse the apps you have on your phone and figure out which one you’re actually using.
+- Remove the apps you no longer use – this is a great place to start.
+Take some time to browse the apps on your phone and figure out which ones you’re no longer using.
 You’ll probably notice that you regularly use just a few.
 If that’s the case, it would be wise to uninstall the ones you don’t need.
-To do that, head over to the Home screen, tap on the icon of the app you wish to delete and tap Uninstall.
+To do that, head over to the Home screen, tap on the icon of the app you wish to delete and then tap Uninstall.
 Repeat the steps for every app you want to remove.

 - Backup the data and delete it from your device – If you, like many, tend to keep all the photos and videos on the phone, it’s time to create a backup and delete them all.
 Let’s say you’re using Google Photos.
-Ensure your images and videos are all backed up on the cloud, and delete them from the device.
-In case you need them, open Google Photos, and you’ll find them there.
+Ensure your images and videos are all backed up on the cloud and delete them from your device.
+If you need them, open Google Photos, and you’ll find them there.

-- Clear the cache – Cached files may take a lot of space, much more than you can even imagine.
-So, what you need to do is clear temporary files for the apps you use the most.
+- Clear the cache – Cached files may take up a lot of space, much more than you can imagine.
+So, you need to clear the temporary files for the apps you use the most.
 It’s pretty simple.
 Go to Settings > Apps > tap on the app (let’s say WhatsApp or Instagram), then tap Storage.
 Finally, tap Clear Cache.

 - A fresh start – If you’re not in the cleaning mood, you may go for a factory data reset.
 But make sure to create a backup first because everything on your phone will be deleted, from videos and photos to apps and settings.
 When you’re done, go to Settings > General Management > Reset > Factory Data Reset.
 Tap Reset.
 Let the phone complete the process.
 Set up your phone as new.